You have an admission decision, now what?

 Q: If I am admitted off the waitlist, do I still receive the housing priority?

-A: Yes, waitlisted admitted students will receive a housing offer if you complete the housing application by the deadline to accept your offer of admission and you indicate “any room, any location” as one of your preferences.
+A: Yes!
+Students admitted off the waitlist will receive a housing offer, if the housing application is completed by the deadline and you indicate “any room, any location” as one of your preferences.
 Housing priority can be jeopardized if you do not meet your deadline to accept your offer of admission.
-Please check MAP@Berkeley for more information.
+Please check MAP@Berkeley for more information. - FAQs for Applicants Not Admittedadd

-We realize that many students will be disappointed to learn that they have not been offered admission to the University of California, Berkeley.
+We realize many students will be disappointed to learn they have not been offered admission to the University of California, Berkeley.
 Unfortunately, the extraordinary size and strength of our applicant pool this year meant that many highly qualified candidates were denied admission.
 We hope the following information responds to some of the questions you may have regarding our admission decisions and is helpful in understanding our transfer admission selection process.

 Q: Why was I denied admission when I felt that I was a very strong applicant?

 A: Due to the highly competitive nature of our transfer applicant pool, hundreds of students who had excellent academic and personal credentials were denied admission to Berkeley for fall.
-For fall 2024, Berkeley received over 19,000 applications of extraordinary caliber and talent.
+For fall 2025, Berkeley received over 23,000 applications of extraordinary caliber and talent.

 Q: What are the selection requirements for transfer students?